How can leaders build trust and psychological safety within their teams?

 Table of Contents

-Trust and psychological safety are the bedrock of high-performing teams, yet many leaders struggle to cultivate these essential elements.
-In fact, a recent McKinsey study found that only 26% of leaders create psychological safety for their teams.
-So how can leaders bridge this gap and foster an environment where team members feel secure enough to take risks, speak up, and innovate?
+Trust and psychological safety are essential for high-performing teams, yet many leaders face challenges in fostering these elements.
+A recent McKinsey study found that only 26% of leaders effectively create psychological safety for their teams.

-Let’s explore Didier’s expert advice on how leaders can create an atmosphere of trust and psychological safety within their teams:
+Let’s explore Didier’s expert advice on how to enhance trust and psychological safety within teams.

 Didier Marlier